Peyronlab/MACSQuantifyR/README.md

 &nbsp;

 From replicate ordering
-to combination index callculation MACSQuantifyR is a
+to combination index calculation MACSQuantifyR is a

 - __all-in-one package for biologists__
 &nbsp;